-If the Governor of your state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to care from Community First Medicare Advantage Plan and D-SNP (HMO).
+If the Governor of your state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to care from Community First Medicare Advantage D-SNP.

-Please visit our website for information on how to obtain needed care during a declared disaster: www.communityfirstmedicare.com.
+Please visit our website for information on how to obtain needed care during a declared disaster: CommunityFirstMedicare.com.